moll/vim-bbye/README.md

 :bufdo :Bdelete
 ```

+For some variations, like closing all-but-one buffer, see [@qiushihe](https://github.com/qiushihe)'s script in https://github.com/moll/vim-bbye/pull/4.

 ### Aliasing to :Bclose
 If you've used any `Bclose.vim` scripts before and for some reason need the `:Bclose` command to exist, you may make an alias:
 ```